 Genlist

-This feature is supported in wearable applications only.
+This feature is optional.

 Genlist is a UI component that displays a scrollable list of items.
 It allows you to manage a lot of items while still being fast and having a low memory footprint, as only the visible items are allocated in the memory.